My inner voice: Stranger than fiction

 That phrase is actually a writing prompt.
 And my inner voice wants to tell you how much I love it.
-But you probably guessed that, given that I have actually repeated it eight times here.
+But you probably guessed that, given that I have actually repeated it six times here.

 With it by your side, you become more of your own true narrator.
 You begin to release the false narrators in your head.
 You hold a mirror up to yourself.
 Your true inner voice and the things you need to affirm and stay present to begin to emerge.

 I happened upon it near the end of the year.
 It’s part of a new (for me) writing activity called Stepping Stones.

 And somehow, the combination of Stranger than Fiction and my Stepping Stones journaling began to shift my inner voice, the narrator in my own head.